October 16, 2018

 We, as real estate professionals, believe in doing well by doing good.

-Therefore, I propose and have created The Real Estate Professionals Climate Advocate Lobby (REPCAL), a developing organization of Licensed Professionals who will protect our land, resources and future by advocating for atmospheric carbon reduction, conservation of manufactured energy and generation of clean energy.
+Therefore, I propose and have created REPCAL The Real Estate Professionals Climate Advocate Lobby.
+R.E.P.C.A.L. is an emerging organization of Licensed Professionals who will protect our land, resources and future by advocating for atmospheric carbon reduction, conservation of man made energy, and generation of clean energy.

 One solution that real estate professionals can support is a National Carbon Fee and Dividend (CF&D) which would place a predictable, steadily rising price on carbon, with all fees collected, minus transparent administrative costs, returned to households as a monthly energy dividend.
 In just 20 years, studies show, such a system could reduce carbon emissions to 50% of 1990 levels while adding 2.8 million jobs to the American economy.